twirote/starport/docs/1 Introduction/2-install.md

+---
+title: 2 Install Starport
+description: Steps to install Starport on your local computer.
+---

 # Install Starport

 You can run Starport in a web-based Gitpod IDE or you can install Starport on your local computer.